Developing a smart documentation tool for NOTO—a comprehensive support system for early childhood educators

 NOTO AI suggests classroom strategies, helps with documentation, or flags helpful professional development modules in a hands-free format.

-To address the need for accessible in-the-moment communication and learning, we outlined a desktop platform for administrative actions and a mobile app providing real-time support.
+To address the need for in-the-moment communication and learning, we outlined a desktop platform for administrative actions and a mobile app providing real-time support.

-The widget idea was a step in the right direction, but we missed the mark on clarity and use case.
+The widget idea was a step in the right direction, but we missed the mark on clarity.
+Test participants mistook the purpose of icons and didn't know what features were supposed to be shown.
+We learned from other apps' widgets to refine the layout and improve clarity.

 As our prototypes were coming together, we adapted the Tailwind component library to fit our visual direction and ensure consistency and efficiency when we built the custom elements we needed.